 2. Prepare the Fabric

 Before you begin painting, you will need to prepare the fabric.
 This can be done by washing and drying the fabric to remove any dirt or oils that may be present.
-If you are using a new piece of fabric, you can skip this step.
+If you use a new fabric piece, you can skip this step.

 3. Choose the Right Paint

 Once you have chosen the fabric you will use, you must select the correct type of paint.
-Acrylic paint is available in various colors and finishes so that you can choose the perfect one for your acrylic paint on fabric project.
-You will also need to decide whether to use a brush or a spray bottle to apply the paint.
+Acrylic paint is available in various colors and finishes to choose the perfect one for your acrylic paint on fabric project.
+You must also decide whether to use a brush or a spray bottle to apply the paint.

 4. Apply the Paint

-Once you have chosen the paint and application method, you are ready to start painting!
-When applying paint to fabric, it is important to use thin, even coats.
+Once you have chosen the paint and application method, you can start painting!
+When applying paint to fabric, using thin, even coats is important.
 Applying too much paint at once may bleed through the fabric fibers or crack when it dries.
 Allow each coat of paint to dry thoroughly on the painted surface before adding another.

 5. Set the Paint